openebs-archive/openebs-docs/docs/kb.md

 **NewReplicaDegraded:** cStor volume replica is newly created and it make successful connection with the target pod.

 **ReconstructingNewReplica:** cStor volume replica is newly created and it started reconstructing entire data from another healthy replica.

+**Note:** If cStor Volume Replica `STATUS` is in `NewReplicaDegraded` or `NewReplicaReconstructing`, then the corresponding volume replica will not be part of the quorum decisions.

 <br>